leaningtech/labs/src/content/docs/cheerpj3/13-examples/01-applet.md

 </html>
 ```

-Refresh your page and now you will be able to see your applet running within your page!
+Refresh your page and now you will be able to see your applet running!

 > You can also replace the `applet` tag with `<cheerpj-applet>` to avoid potential conflicts with native Java

+## The result

+Your final page will look like this:

+<iframe src="https://leaningtech.github.io/cheerpj-example-applet/" class="w-full aspect-square"></iframe>

 ## Source code